FAQs about Undelivered Gift Bonds

 You are encouraged to deliver gift bonds now to ensure you are prepared for coming enhancements and so your recipient can experience the full benefit of the gift bond.

-Gift bond recipients are the sole legal owners as soon as they are purchased, so holding undelivered gift bonds introduces potential complications.
+Gift bond recipients are the sole legal owners as soon as the bonds are purchased, so holding undelivered gift bonds introduces potential complications.
+While no changes are currently being made to the gifting process, delivering your gifts now reduces the risk of possible issues in the future.

 There is no limit to the amount of bonds a recipient can cash out from their TreasuryDirect account, regardless of how the bonds were acquired.
 Bonds can only be cashed out if it has been at least one year since the bond was purchased.